BalakumaranRKB/SQLGeneratorSage/README.md

   In this project, I fine-tuned a Llama-2-7b-chat-hf model with 7 billion parameters on a T4 GPU with high RAM using Google Colab.
 I noticed that a T4 only has 16 GB of VRAM, which was barely enough to store Llama 2–7b's weights (7b × 2 bytes = 14 GB in FP16).
 Additionally, I had to consider the overhead due to optimizer states, gradients, and forward activations.
 This meant that a full fine-tuning was not possible: I needed to use parameter-efficient fine-tuning (PEFT) techniques like LoRA or QLoRA.

   I fine-tuned the model in 4-bit precision to drastically reduce the VRAM usage, which is why I used QLoRA.
 I leveraged the Hugging Face ecosystem with the transformers, accelerate, peft, trl, and bitsandbytes libraries.
-I implemented this using code based on Younes Belkada's GitHub Gist.
-First, I installed and loaded these libraries.